 |-Extra expense to purchase both food grade buckets and Mylar-type bags|

--Large quantity of rice exposed to the air when container is opened
+-Large quantity of rice exposed to the air when the container is opened unless you package it in small bags

 -Require oxygen absorber